liferay/liferay-docs/discover/portal/articles/190-managing-users/01-users-and-organizations/00-intro.markdown

 about organizations
 [here](/discover/deployment/-/knowledge_base/7-0/organizations).

-The remaining articles in this section give you the practical guidance on managing (creating, deleting, editing, and more) users and organizations.
+The remaining articles in this section give you guidance on managing (creating, deleting, editing, and more) users and organizations.